Poaching and Rural Crime

 - Reassurance – by working together and by publicising resulting actions such as activity, arrests, seizures and convictions.

 The initiative has seen public meetings held across the country involving partner agencies involved with the group, local police and members of the public living and working in the countryside.
-Magazine articles have been written to raise understanding and encourage the reporting of poaching incidents and police forces have taken direct action running anti-poaching operations gathering intelligence and targeting offenders.
+Magazine articles have been written to raise understanding and encourage the reporting of poaching incidents.
+Police forces have taken direct action running anti-poaching operations gathering intelligence and targeting offenders.

 The NWCU has undertaken a review of intelligence, numbers and types of convictions and other information received following the first six months of the project.
 The results are staggering.
 Intelligence collated from across England and Wales by the NWCU increased from 44% to 55% for the total amount for wildlife crime received.

-Some forces have initiated some very effective anti-poaching operations.
+As a result, some forces have initiated very effective anti-poaching operations.
 An example of this is Lincolnshire police’s Operation Galileo which saw 186 people dealt with in the courts in 2012.
 The operation recommenced again to coincide with the peak of the illegal hare coursing activities and is also being implemented by other East Anglian forces.

 The Poaching Priority Delivery Group (Scotland)

-The group in Scotland does similar work and is led by John Bruce from the British Deer Society and BASC is represented by Colin Shedden, who is the lead on the Prevention in Scotland.
+The group in Scotland does similar work.
+It is led by John Bruce from the British Deer Society and BASC is represented by Colin Shedden, who is the lead on the Prevention in Scotland.

 Importance of reporting poaching